jwtc123/jwtc123/README.md

 <!-- Add your details -->

-I am __Justin Wong__, a recent Business & Data analytics graduate from the RISE by DigitalBCG Academy by Boston Consulting Group in Singapore.
-I have domain knowledge in trading Bond Futures, and more recently Cryptocurrencies.
+I am __Justin Wong__, a recent Business & Data analytics graduate from the RISE by DigitalBCG Academy by Boston Consulting Group, taught by global BCG consultants and GAMMA data scientists.
+Also, I have domain knowledge in trading Bond Futures and in the recent year, Cryptocurrencies.
 Even earlier in my career, I worked on hedge fund accounts, and private banking corporate trust accounts.
 I am now looking to pivot into the realm of data science to make the world a better place one small step at a time.

 Take a look at my recent projects...